semigm/IGME-110/exercises/animationExercise/animationExercise.md

 ## Exercise Deliverables

-Submit both animations to the myCourses dropbox.
-If you come to class on Thursday, it is due by 6pm on Saturday, November 11th.
+Submit both animations to the myCourses dropbox by Monday's class.'